Skip to content

 Open source · Open Badges 3.0

-Built on open standards and anchored to your own domain, so they still verify years from now, with or without us.
+Built on open standards, they still verify years from now, with or without us.
 Self-host the core for free, or use our cloud.
 No per-recipient fees.

 Free to self-host.
 No credit card for cloud.